TheTrebuchet/Old-Style-Sankey/README.md

 ### Initiate blocks

-specify input/operation/output with +/=/- and type in text that will be displayed in the block
+Specify input/operation/output with +/=/- and type in text that will be displayed in the block.

 ```txt
 #s